Home Safety for Seniors: How to Make a Senior’s Home More Mobility-Friendly

 With that in mind, here are some options to consider when you’re ready to make some changes:

 1. Declutter and Organize: While it’s often not as easy as it sounds, one of the most effective ways to improve mobility within a home is by decluttering and organizing the space.
-Remove unnecessary furniture and obstacles that obstruct pathways.
+Remove unnecessary furniture (such as chairs that are rarely used) and obstacles that obstruct pathways.
 Keep frequently used items within easy reach and keep walkways clear to prevent tripping hazards.
 This not only makes getting around easier, but also reduces the risk of falls, which frequently cause injury and hinder mobility.

 2. Grab Bars and Handrails: Installing grab bars and handrails in areas such as bathrooms (both toilets and showers), hallways and staircases provides much-needed support.
-They offer stability and assistance when moving around and enable a great deal of independence when it comes to everyday activities like showering and using the bathroom.
+They offer stability and assistance when moving around areas with potentially slippery floors and enable a great deal of independence when it comes to everyday activities like showering and using the bathroom.
 Make sure to install all accessories securely and make sure they’re ready to support the person’s full weight.
+Shower seats and slip-resistant bath mats are other enhancements that can make a senior’s life easier and more independent.

 3. Mobility Aids: Consider investing in mobility aids such as walkers, canes, or wheelchairs to facilitate movement around the home.
 Tools should be suitable for the individual’s needs, abilities and personal preferences, and ensure they are properly adjusted and maintained.
 Additionally, installing ramps or stairlifts can help elderly individuals access different levels of the home with ease, promoting independence and mobility.